Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 ### List Environment

-Print the current settings of the host development environment which allows to verify the correctness of the tool installation.
+Print the settings of the host development environment to verify the correctness of the tool installation.

 ```bash
 cbuild list environment